ayuu-te/qr_lead/readme.md

         CONCLUSION :- I decided to go with dynamic qr creation only, wont be thinkinng about the static from now
         ```

+    - ### 27th May - making up th Ui
+    <p align="right"><sub>27th May 2025</sub></p>

+    ```
+    though the things were working good, still I decided to give it a Ui used tkinter for that (another python library )

+    so here are the changes and improvements we made to our QR code generator Added Output Format Selection -> Users can now choose the file format Added a Scale Slider for QR Size -> its self explanatory I guess Improved User Experience and Error Handling -> fixed the collapsing issue

+    enhanced the QR code generator by introducing several user-friendly features and improvements.
+Most notably, we added the ability for users to choose the output file format—such as PNG, SVG, JPG, or BMP—through a graphical file save dialog, eliminating the need to manually type file extensions and reducing the risk of errors.
+    Also replaced the manual entry of the QR code scale with a slider, making it much easier and more intuitive for users to select the desired size visually.
+Additionally, improved the overall user experience by implementing robust handling and clear feedback messages, ensuring that the application responds to user actions like canceling the file dialog or encountering invalid input.

+    ```